Ozzie Albies Preview, Player Props: Braves vs. Phillies

 Ozzie Albies At The Plate

-- Among the qualified hitters in baseball, he ranks 64th in batting average, 92nd in on-base percentage, and 24th in slugging.
+- Among qualified batters in MLB, he ranks 64th in batting average, 89th in on-base percentage, and 24th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.